tvayer/FGW/README.md

 ```
 python3 nested_cv_fgw.py -dn mutag -d ../data -r ../results -ni 10 -no 50  -fea hamming_dist -st shortest_path -cva True -wl 2
 ```

+* Some demos are presented in the notebooks in the examples folder:
+	- FGW_on_1D_measure.ipynb: illustrates the difference between Wasserstein/ Gromov-Wasserstein and Fused Gromov-Wasserstein distances on 1D measures
+	- graphs_barycenter.ipynb: simple computation of barycenter of multiple labeled graphs
+	- train_example.ipynb: simple classification on the Mutag dataset using FGW
+	- graphs_transport.ipynb: illustrates how use FGW between labeled graphs and to plot the soft assignment of their nodes

 ### What will be added ?